Dimitris-Rovolas-01/feedback-sm-app/README.md

 ### npm i react-icons

-For this project we use react-icons/fa to import from react/icons as the next example:
+For this project we use react-icons/fa to import font-awsome icon set from react/icons as the next example:

-import {FaTimes, FaEdit} from 'react-icons/fa'
+### import {FaTimes, FaEdit} from 'react-icons/fa'

 Enjoy DR